-The nerves that control a man’s erection response are located very close to the prostate gland.
-A tumor on the prostate gland or certain treatments, such as surgery and radiation, can damage these delicate nerves and cause problems with achieving or maintaining an erection.
+The nerves that control a man’s erectile response are located very close to the prostate gland.
+A tumor on the prostate gland or certain treatments such as surgery and radiation can damage these delicate nerves.
+This can cause problems with achieving or maintaining an erection.

-Fortunately, there are effective drugs available for erectile dysfunction.
+Several effective drugs are available for erectile dysfunction.
 Oral medications include:

-A vacuum constriction device, also called a vacuum pump, can help men who don’t want to take a drug.
+A vacuum pump, also called a vacuum constriction device, can help men who don’t want to take medication.
 The device mechanically creates an erection by forcing blood into the penis with a vacuum seal.

-Prostatic tumors and surgical treatments for prostate cancer also can lead to urinary incontinence.
+Prostatic tumors and surgical treatments for prostate cancer can also lead to urinary incontinence.
 Someone with urinary incontinence loses control of their bladder and may leak urine or not be able to control when they urinate.
-The primary cause of this is damage to the nerves and the muscles that control urinary function.
+The primary cause is damage to the nerves and the muscles that control urinary function.

-A man with prostate cancer may need to use absorbent pads (diapers) in order to catch leaking urine.
-Medications to help with the irritation of the bladder are available.
+Men with prostate cancer may need to use absorbent pads to catch leaking urine.
+Medications can also help relieve irritation of the bladder.
 In more severe cases, an injection of a protein called collagen into the urethra can help tighten the pathway and prevent leaking.

 Metastasis occurs when tumor cells from one body region spread to other parts of the body.
 The cancer can spread through tissue and the lymph system as well as through the blood.
 Prostate cancer cells can move to other organs, like the bladder.
 They can travel even further and affect other parts of the body, such as the bones and spinal cord.

-Most commonly, prostate cancer that metastasizes spreads to the bones.
-Prostate cancer that travels to the bones can lead to the following complications:
+Prostate cancer that metastasizes often spreads to the bones.
+This can lead to the following complications: